jimmy0816/NCTU_courses/README.md

 # NCTU_courses
 My homework and studies in NCTU CS.
-(For myself)
+This only contains the courses in 2016.